lewiswolf/kac_drumset/readme.md

 		'''

 	@property
-	def convex(self) -> bool:
-		'''
-		A cached variable representing the convexity of the polygon.
-		'''

-	@property
 	def vertices(self) -> npt.NDArray[np.float64]:
 		'''
 		The vertices of the polygon, here exposed as a mutable property.
 		'''

-	@property
-	def N(self) -> int:
+	def convex(self) -> bool:
 		'''
-		A cached variable representing the number of vertices.
+		Determine whether or not the polygon is convex.
+The convexity of the polygon is cached when the vertices are set.
+		This is to save time when computing other Class methods such as draw() and isPointInside().
 		'''

 	def draw(self, grid_size: int) -> npt.NDArray[np.int8]: